Transition From Your Current Outsourcing Vendor

 - Check for financial stability

 Another crucial factor to look at while outsourcing is to make sure that the outsourcing partner is financially secure and has sufficient working capital.

 Make sure that you and your outsourcing partner are culturally compatible.
 Make sure that your business partner understands your organization and your employees.

 Once you finally decide to switch vendors, a well-planned and structured transition planning is required for all parties involved.
 The following should be considered to ensure the smoothest transition possible

 - Communicate effectively the reason for switching the vendor through proper channels.
-This includes involving senior management, vendor managers and subject matter experts who will be involved in transition process such as legal matters etc.
+This includes involving senior management, vendor managers, and subject matter experts who will be involved in the transition process such as legal matters etc.

-- Obtain consensus on a list of potential vendors from senior management and get agreement that the current vendor will be included in the process to ensure a smooth
+- Obtain consensus on a list of potential vendors from the senior management and get an agreement that the current vendor will be included in the process to ensure a smooth transition.

 - Establish proper checkpoints to ensure timely and complete transfer of knowledge about your business from the current vendor to the new one.